tuzov/os-preparation-ansible/roles/luks_encryption/README.md

 ## Description

 This Ansible role implements LUKS (Linux Unified Key Setup) encryption for disks and partitions on Linux systems.
-It supports encrypting both entire secondary disks and individual partitions on the primary disk, creating secure encrypted volumes with automated key management.
+It supports encrypting both entire secondary disks and individual partition on the primary disk, creating secure encrypted volumes with automated key management.

 The role handles the complete encryption lifecycle including key generation, LUKS setup, filesystem creation, and mounting.
-For smaller than 10M device, luks1 encryption type is used, luks2 for the rest.
+For devices smaller than 10MB, LUKS1 encryption type is used, while LUKS2 is used for larger devices.

-The role uses cryptsetup to implement encryption, generates secure keyfiles for automated unlocking, and configures the system for persistent mounting through /etc/crypttab entries.

-This role will halt execution if either the partition or secondary disk is already encrypted.
-If you want to encrypt a new device while one is already encrypted, remove the encrypted device's name from the corresponding variable (either partition_on_primary or secondary_disk) before running the role.

 ## ⚠️ CRITICAL WARNING ⚠️

 NEVER encrypt the BIOS boot partition on the primary disk!
 This partition (typically 4MB in size and marked with bios_grub flag) is essential for system boot.
 Encrypting this partition will render your system completely unbootable and may require full reinstallation.

 Before proceeding with encryption, always identify the BIOS boot partition:
 ```
 # lsblk